-Students will be able to prepare and present financial statements from accounting data for single entities, whether organised in corporate or in other forms, in conformity with FRS 102 and Companies Act 2006 requirements and prepare and present extracts from financial statements from accounting data for single entities in conformity with FRS 105 and Companies Act 2006.
-In addition, students will be able to explain the application of FRS 102 and FRS 105 to specified single entity scenarios.
+Students will be able to prepare and present financial statements from accounting data for single entities, whether organised in corporate or in other forms, in conformity with FRS 102 and Companies Act 2006 requirements and any other relevant laws and regulations.
+In addition, students will be able to prepare and present extracts from financial statements from accounting data for single entities in conformity with FRS 105 and Companies Act 2006.
+Students will also be able to explain the application of FRS 102 and FRS 105 to specified single entity scenarios.

-- a. identify the laws and regulations, and accounting standards and other requirements applicable to the statutory financial statements of an entity; - calculate from financial and other data the amounts to be included in an entity's financial statements according to FRS 102 Section 2 Concepts and Pervasive Principles; - c. prepare and present the financial statements, or extracts of an entity in accordance with its accounting policies, FRS 102, and/or FRS 105 and Companies Act 2006; - d. explain the application of FRS 102, and/ or FRS 105, and/or make comparisons, to specified single entity scenarios; - e. describe the principal differences between UK GAAP (FRS 102 and Companies Act 2006) and IFRS Standards and prepare simple extracts from single entity financial
+- a. calculate from financial and other data the amounts to be included in an entity's financial statements according to FRS 102 Section 2 Concepts and Pervasive Principles; - b. prepare and present the financial statements, including specified disclosures, or extracts of an entity in accordance with its accounting policies, FRS 102, and/or FRS 105 and Companies Act 2006; - c. explain the application of FRS 102, and/ or FRS 105, and/or make comparisons, to specified single entity scenarios; - d. describe the principal differences between UK GAAP (FRS 102 and Companies Act

-- statements in accordance with IFRS Standards; and - f. define and calculate from information provided the distributable profits of an entity.
+- 2006) and IFRS Standards and prepare simple extracts from single entity financial statements in accordance with IFRS Standards: and - e. define and calculate from information provided the distributable profits of an entity.